achntj/dynote/README.md

 - Login to Vercel and create a new project with your github repository.
 Add the Database URL (that you added in the .env file) to the vercel environment variables.
 That's it, your project is now available online!

+## Configuration

+For configuration, you can change the name and description on the home page through the `config.json` file.
+Additionally, you can add your social links, toggle the theme from the default light to dark theme.
+You can also change link colors.
+This project has started very recently and more config options will be out soon.